MuhammadQuran17/isra36agent/README.md

 # isra36agent

-### This is the core of isra36.com agent.
-It is not fully open-source.
-To fully use it please wait 5,6 days until isra36 goes into production.
+### This is the core agent.
+To fully use it please visit [isra36.com](https://isra36.com).

-AI Agent that automatically rechecks AI generated SQL in isolated test environment
+AI Agent that automatically rechecks AI generated SQL in isolated test environment.

-It’s built on N8N, and to use it, simply import the `isra36_n8nAgent.json` file.
+It’s built on N8N, import the `isra36_n8nAgent.json` file.
 [Offical page of isra36 agent in n8n](https://n8n.io/workflows/6583-generate-and-test-sql-code-with-gptopenrouter-ai-and-postgresql-sandbox/)

 Don't trust complex AI-generated SQL queries without double-checking them in a safe environment.
 That's where isra36 comes in.
 It automatically creates a test environment with the necessary data, generates code for your task, runs it to double-check for correctness, and handles errors if necessary.